Central 4D Rulebook

 1.1.2 Any person becoming a member of the CENTRAL 4-D BARREL RACERS shall become familiar with its Rules and Bylaws and shall comply and be bound by same.

-1.2.2 Membership runs from November 1 through October 31.
+1.2.2 Membership runs from January 1 thru 1 October.
 Membership dues must be paid before a contestant may accumulate points toward season awards.

 1.3 Conduct of Members